Lyd-W/beckminster-crest/README.md

 The Beckminster Crest website has been tested in [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/inspect-mode "Google Chrome Dev Tools") using the Lighthouse Testing tool to check:

-* Performance - this measures the efficiency of a page loading and running.
+* Performance - this measures the efficiency of the page loading and running.
 * Accessibility - this assesses the usability of the page for all people, especially those with disabilities.
 * Best Practices - this checks how the page compares to a set of established web development practices.